Pillar Wealth Management LLC logo

 What’s the bottom line?

-Click to tweet: Commission-based advisors cost way more than the percentage charged by a fee-only financial advisor
+Click to tweet: Commission-based advisors cost way more than the percentage charged by a fee-only financial advisor.

 A commission-based advisor earns all their income by selling products or investments on your behalf, and taking a percentage of the sale price each time.
 How much a financial advisor costs if they are commission-only covers a broad spectrum.
+Commission-based products can include annuities, brokerage packages, mutual funds, and insurance.

 You know where this one’s going:

-Because this type of financial advisor derives all their money from sales and transactions, they often make financial planning recommendations in their own interests but that hopefully also work well for you, regardless of how much a financial advisor costs on a commission basis.
+Because this type of advisor derives all their money from sales and transactions, they often make financial planning recommendations in their own interests but that hopefully also works well for you, regardless of how much a financial advisor costs on a commission basis.

 We’ll see how well they do at this in a bit.